MicroEJ/docs/Trainings/trainingGrayscaleDisplayConsiderations.rst

 First and foremost, grayscale displays can represent a range of shades between black and white.

-The MicroUI stack supports the following grayscale formats by default:
+The Graphics Engine supports the following grayscale formats by default:

 - ``C4``: the pixel uses 4 bits-per-pixel (4BPP),
 - ``C2``: the pixel uses 2 bits-per-pixel (2BPP),